MafiaOnespot/Voters-Registration-Portal/README.md

 # Voters-Registration-Portal
 The "Voters Registration Portal" is a digital platform designed to streamline the voter registration process and enhance the accessibility and efficiency of voter registration for eligible citizens.
-Here's a project description:

 **Project Name:** Voters Registration Portal